 Once the braces have been removed, all that’s left for a patient to do is to unleash their smile on the world at every opportunity.
 Regular dental hygiene must be maintained, including flossing, brushing, and retainer wearing.

-Are you interested in learning more about braces?
 PacificWest can help.
 Our team of orthodontic professionals specializes in traditional braces and Invisalign treatment.
 With offices in both Vancouver and Surrey, you can choose from a location that is the most convenient for you.
-PacificWest, successfully helping patients achieve their ideal smile for over a decade.
+PacificWest, successfully helped patients achieve their ideal smile for over a decade.

 We look forward to serving you!